 - Cylinder jars excavated from Pueblo Bonito were found to have a residue for Cacao, the beanlike seeds from which chocolate is made.
 Chaco is now the first place known North of the Mexican border to use Cacao to make a specialized drink.
 Consequently, the people of Chaco were trading with cultivators in Mesoamerica.

 When visiting Chaco Canyon, keep in mind that its far more than a tourist destination.
 For archaeologists, it is a place rich in prehistory and mystery.
-For the descendents of the Ancestral Puebloans, it is a place to be honored.
+For the descendants of the Ancestral Puebloans, it is a place to be honored.
 Think of each great house, every archaeological site, as one giant museum that deserves careful consideration and respect.

 Learn more about Chaco Culture National Historic Park: on the National Park Service or Unesco world heritage sites webpages.